Is a Space Maintainer Needed for My Child?

 Give Us a Call Today

 Has your child recently lost one of their baby teeth ahead of schedule?
-Out of precaution, it is best if you bring them in to see our pediatric dentist in Hudsonville, MI, so we can assess the situation and sit down with you to further discuss if a space maintainer would be appropriate for your child.
+Out of precaution, it is best if you bring them in to see our children’s dentist in Hudsonville, MI, so we can assess the situation and sit down with you to further discuss if a space maintainer would be appropriate for your child.
 Contact us online to schedule an appointment or call Hudsonville Dental Kids today at (616) 209-4039.

 This blog post has been updated.